UPDATED: JULY 05, 2023 | 2 MIN READ

 Many insurance companies will reward you for using a fitness tracker, including John Hanock, Blue Cross and Blue Shield, Oscar, Aetna, Cigna, United Healthcare, Kaiser Permanente, and Humana.

-Does health insurance cover fitness tracker watches?
+Does health insurance cover a fitness tracker watch?

 Some employer-sponsored plans offer employees free or subsidized fitness trackers.
 Check with your insurer and employer for more details.

 Do I need a fitness tracker watch?

 Studies show that wearing a fitness tracker can increase your daily step count and other heart-healthy benefits.
 However, they aren’t for everyone.
 Research to find a tracker that works for your lifestyle and needs.